Sex during the First World War Getty Images

 All is Fair in Love & War: Sex on the British Frontlines of World War One

-Amidst the carnage that characterised life on the Western Front, soldiers on leave would seek out whatever pleasure they could.
 During the bloodiest phase of the First World War, the average lifespan of a British junior officer was just six weeks.
-Over the course of the war, more than one in ten British soldiers who signed up (or was conscripted) to serve in France and Flanders would never return home.
+More than one in ten British soldiers who signed up (or was conscripted) to serve in France and Flanders would never return home.
+Facing existential threats on an almost daily basis clearly cultivated sexual urges among the war’s combatants.
+Yet the extent to which French brothels (or maisons tolérées) could accommodate the needs of British servicemen is mindblowing.

 At least 137 establishments, catering for 35 towns across Northern France, were in operation by 1917.
 Business in these places boomed; the brothels frequented by a steady stream of clientele on rotation from the front lines to the reserve lines to postings in towns and villages a few miles behind the trenches.
 As one commentator remarked, apart from the distant roar of artillery fire, being stationed in one of these towns in villages you wouldn’t have known there was a war on at all.